HDFC Life Super Income Plan is a non-linked participating and limited pay money-back insurance plan.

 3. Survival Benefits varying from 8% to 12.5% of the Sum Assured are payable on Maturity each year during the payout period.
 8% to 12.5% seems to be high return as claimed by the company.
 We will do our detailed analysis of this claim later in this post.

 The Sum assured is known to the policyholder at the inception and paid by the insurer at the end of the year during the payout period.
 Details on Survival benefits are described in the next section.

 4. Eligibility criteria, age at entry and minimum sum assured is given in the table below:

 5. You can calculate the Sum Assured from HDFC Life online calculator.
 You will find a dashboard as shown below, where you can enter your premium amount and frequency to get the Sum Assured.
 Or, you can enter your desired Sum Assured to get your Premium Amount to be paid.

 6. You can choose to pay the premiums as per your choice.
-You can choose to pay the premiums either monthly, quarterly, half-yearly or yearly.
-The below table shows the Premium Payment Frequency with a minimum instalment amount.
+You can choose to pay the premiums either monthly, quarterly, half-yearly, or yearly.
+The below table shows the Premium Payment Frequency with a minimum installment amount.

 There is no upper limit for the Maximum Installment amount.

 7. Opportunity to avail many other benefits and bonuses

 In the next section, we will analyze the key benefits and bonuses provided by HDFC Life Super Income Insurance Plan.